 My stepmom does this, and it’s so bizarre.
 I understand rinsing them off, but she actually uses a cloth and soap.

 This goes along with worrying.
 I once had a friend tell me “never complain about the things you can’t change”.
-He was right; it’s a negative, poor way to live a life, when your constantly complaining.
+He was right; it’s a negative, poor way to live a life.
 I complain a lot.
 I’ve been trying to reign that in.

 8. Resent your circumstances